HouseElves/kanji_time_public/docs/source/design/report_addon.rst

 Each Kanji Time report has a well-known command line alias that also names a subpackage of `reports` that contains its supporting code objects.
 E.g. the `reports.kanji_summary` package contains all the code objects necessary to run the "kanji_summary" report.

-Since we do not want arbitary code to run from the command line, each report alias must also be present in Kanji Times report whitelist table :data:`kanji_time.VALID_REPORTS`.
+Since running arbitrary code from the command line is a security breach, each report alias must also be present in Kanji Time's report whitelist table :data:`kanji_time.VALID_REPORTS`.

 .. rubric:: Report Add On Model Contents
     :heading-level: 2